Chevrotain/chevrotain/docs/faq.md

 * No need to handle grammar generation as part of the build process or commit generated files to the source code.

-* No need to learn a new syntax, as Chevrotain a **Pure** JavasScript Library. instead the problem is reduced to learning a new API.
+* No need to learn a new syntax, as Chevrotain is a **Pure** JavasScript Library. instead the problem is reduced to learning a new API.

 * No need for a special editor to write the Grammar, just use your favorites JavaScript editor.